oroinc/documentation/backend/entities/crud.rst

 CRUD Operations
 ===============

-To let the users create new tasks and edit existing ones you need to perform several steps:
+To let the users create new tasks and edit existing ones, follow these steps:

 #. :ref:`Create a form type for the Task entity <cookbook-entity-form-type>`.